Shailesh Vara

+In 2014, Vara was awarded the Pravasi Bharatiya Samman by the President of India, Pranab Mukherjee.
+It is the highest award for Indian origin persons living abroad.
+Vara received the award for promoting ties between the UK and India, and for being the first Indian origin minister for the Conservative party.

-Early life
+Early life and career

-Born in Uganda to Gujarati Indian immigrants on 4 September 1960, Vara moved to Britain with his family in 1964 when he was four and had a Hindu upbringing.
-Educated at Aylesbury Grammar School and Brunel University, Vara qualified as a solicitor.
+Shailesh Vara was born on 4 September 1960 in Uganda to Gujarati Indian immigrants.
+He moved to Britain with his family in 1964 and had a Hindu upbringing.
+Vara went to Aylesbury Grammar School, before studying law at Brunel University, where he qualified as a solicitor.

-He worked in the City and West End of London, and during 1989–1990, in Hong Kong.
-Vara has been a senior legal adviser and business consultant for London First, and is vice-president of the Small Business Bureau.
+He worked in the City of London and West End of London, as well as in Hong Kong from 1989-1990.
+Vara has been a senior legal adviser and business consultant for London First, and is a former vice-president of the Small Business Bureau.

 Political career

 Vara has been involved with the Conservative Party since the late 1980s and has held various posts at local, regional and national levels.
 He served as a Vice-Chairman of the Conservative Party from 2001 to 2005.
 In this position, he had a broad range of responsibilities, including advising Michael Howard, deputising for the Party chairman, party spokesman with the media and looking after Conservative Future (which comprises the 10,000 or so people in the party under 30).

-Vara was elected Member of Parliament for North West Cambridgeshire in May 2005.
-He had previously contested the Birmingham Ladywood seat at the 1997 general election, which Labour's Clare Short won easily, and Northampton South in the 2001 general election, which Vara failed to win by only 885 votes.
+Since the 1990s Vara spoke frequently at Party Conferences including opening key debates on the economy and law and order.

+At the 1997 general election, Vara stood in Birmingham Ladywood, coming second with 13.3% of the vote behind the incumbent Labour MP Clare Short.

 At the Conservative Party Conference in 2000, he was awarded the accolade of official "rising star" of the Party, with Lord Alexander of Weedon describing him as a "future Conservative Party leader".

+Vara stood in Northampton South in the 2001 general election, coming second with 41.1% of the vote behind the incumbent Labour MP Tony Clarke.

+In November 2000, Clarke caused controversy when he said his chances of success against Vara were increased because Vara, as a Ugandan born Hindu, was "unable to rely on the Asian vote" in a town with Muslim communities.
+Clarke added that "the 20% rural [vote] have shown themselves in the past to be quite racist in their voting."

+Parliamentary career

-In the run-up to the 2001 general election, Vara was a member of the Party's manifesto teams for Law and Order and Legal Affairs.
+At the 2005 general election, Vara was elected to Parliament as MP for North West Cambridgeshire with 45.8% of the vote and a majority of 9,833.

-On 30 June 2016, Vara confirmed his support for Michael Gove in the impending Conservative leadership contest.
-Vara said "I have worked very closely with Michael Gove at the Ministry of Justice and have been very impressed with him.
-He is a man of conviction with a very sharp intellect.
-He cares passionately about Britain and I believe he has the necessary qualities to lead our negotiations with the EU."